novak-99/ex/docs/source/FFT/idst.rst

     .. cpp:var:: int type

-        Optional integer specifying the type of IDCT.
+        Optional integer specifying the type of IDST.
 Set to 2 by default.

 **Returns**